 A completed dissertation must be submitted for defense no more than five years after the completion of the Qualifying Examinations.
 Students are responsible for keeping faculty members informed of their progress in completing the dissertation and should contact the Graduate Program Coordinator for information about graduation deadlines, the scheduling of the defense, the submission of the dissertation abstract, and the format of the dissertation.
 The Graduate School guidelines can be found here.

 At least three members of the committee must be faculty in the Graduate Faculty of Political Science.
-The first reader of a Ph.D. dissertation must be a professor in the Political Science Department, except under unusual circumstances (which must be approved by the Director of Graduate Studies).
-The chair of the Examination Committee coordinates arrangements for the defense, but is not one of the readers.
+The first reader of a Ph.D. dissertation must be a professor in the Department of Political Science, except under unusual circumstances (which must be approved by the Director of Graduate Studies).
+The chair of the Examination Committee coordinates arrangements for the defense but is not one of the readers.

 In select cases, a student – with the first reader’s approval – may request that a faculty member from another university serve on the dissertation defense committee.
 If this is the case, the student should notify the Graduate Program Coordinator in advance and submit a copy of the individual’s curriculum vitae.
 Following departmental approval, the outside reader must also be approved by the Graduate School for Arts and Sciences.
 The department cannot be expected to cover the travel expenses of outside readers.

-The maximum time limit set by the Graduate School of Arts and Sciences is 7 years.
+The maximum time limit set by the Graduate School of Arts and Sciences is 7 years; extensions require a petition.
 Boston University fully funds students for 5 years.
 A typical breakdown of a student’s work schedule is as follows: